aws-samples/amazon-sagemaker-mlops-with-featurestore-and-datawrangler/README.md

 Each pipeline is deployed by CodePipeline, based on its own repository.
 The entire workflow is described by a single CFN template.
 The cloudformation template serves as the basis for a custom SageMaker Project.

+## QuickStart
+A CloudFormation template is available [here](/dist/service_catalog.template.yaml).
+After downloading the template on your local machine, you can deploy it following the indications in [Creating a stack on the AWS CloudFormation console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html).
+The deployment of this sample will create resources outside of AWS free tier.
+Please review the [Running Costs](#running-costs section of this document.

 ## Environment